SanderJoos/Triple-Down-on-Robustness/README.md

 ## Description

-This paper contains the anonymized code for the submission of "R&R: A Retrospective and New Reflections on the Impact of Adversarial Triplet Compositions on Adversarial Robustness" to ACSAC '24.
+This paper contains the code for the paper Triple Down on Robustness: Understanding the Impact of Adversarial Triplet Compositions on Adversarial Robustness, under review at MDPI MAKE.

 Included in this repository is: